30 Best Things To Do in Bangkok: The Ultimate Travel Guide

 27. Celebrate Songkran Festival in Bangkok

-Songkran (Thai New Year) kicks off in April every year: one of the most hot and humid months in Thailand.
+Songkran (Thai New Year) kicks off in April every year: one of the hottest and most humid months in Thailand.
 To escape the heat, Thais have come up with an ingenious solution: water fights!
-Certain parts of Bangkok transform into friendly streetside water battles, with buckets and super soakers soaking anyone in the vicinity.
-It’s a colorful, slightly chaotic celebration - and one of the most unique things to do in Bangkok for visitors.
+It’s a slightly chaotic celebration, with buckets and super soakers everywhere, but definitely one of the most unique things travelers can participate in with the locals.

 Travel Tip: Your best bet is to head to Khao San Road or Silom Road for the biggest water fights.